Bizzaro/x230-osx/README.md

 **Update**

+- Update config.plist to fix BackLight
-- Screen brightness is working on macOS 10.12.5 but it is not adjustable.(maybe Night Shift messed up the screen brightness mechanism), there is a workaround here (credit goes to Rehabman): https://www.tonymacx86.com/threads/guide-laptop-backlight-control-using-applebacklightinjector-kext.218222/
+- [FIXED on 18/7/2017] Screen brightness is working on macOS 10.12.5 but it is not adjustable.(maybe Night Shift messed up the screen brightness mechanism), there is a workaround here (credit goes to Rehabman): https://www.tonymacx86.com/threads/guide-laptop-backlight-control-using-applebacklightinjector-kext.218222/

 ------